1. Shipping and returns

 V = Voltage reading

-% = Charge remaining in the battery
+% = Charge left in the battery

 Voltage table

-• Battery Care.
+• Battery care.

 Here are some tips for battery care: Video